Place, Identity and Belonging

 - Informing future policy

-The results of these debates will feed back into research and ultimately into government policy decisions on community cohesion and social justice.
+The results of these debates feed back into research and ultimately into government policy decisions on community cohesion and social justice.

 Read our mission statement.